vl-albedo/Aspose.OMR-Documentation/net/getting-started/installation/_index.md

 {{% alert color="primary" %}}

-Refer to Aspose.OMR for .NET [Release Notes](/omr/net/release-notes/) to check if the update might alter the the application behavior or require changes to existing code.
+Refer to Aspose.OMR for .NET [Release Notes](/omr/net/release-notes/) to check if the update might alter the application behavior or require changes to existing code.

 {{% /alert %}}